 Is Spinal Decompression Painful?

-No, patients do not experience pain during, or after, decompression therapy and it is great for most age groups.
+No, most patients do not experience pain during, or after, decompression therapy and it is great for most age groups.
+There may be some mild recovery soreness following the initial therapy.

 What Are the Risks of Spinal Decompression?

-- Any screws, metal plates or other hardware
+Any screws, metal plates or other hardware located at the injured area

 Who Should Not Have Nonsurgical Spinal Decompression?